AI Agent Index

 Pros & Limitations

-- ✓Full VS Code compatibility means zero migration cost -- all existing extensions, keybindings, themes, and workflows carry over, making adoption frictionless for teams already on VS Code
+• Full VS Code compatibility means zero migration cost: all existing extensions, keybindings, themes, and workflows carry over immediately, making adoption frictionless for teams already on VS Code.

-- ✓Privacy Mode guarantees code never enters Cursor's training data or persistent storage -- enterprise teams can enforce this org-wide via admin policy with SOC 2 Type II audit trail
+• Privacy Mode guarantees code never enters Cursor's training data or persistent storage: the Teams plan enforces this org-wide via admin policy with SOC 2 Type II audit trail.

 Limitations

-- ⚠Credit-based pricing on paid plans means expensive model usage (Claude Opus, GPT-4o) depletes credits faster than advertised -- heavy agent use on complex tasks can exhaust monthly credits before the billing cycle ends, requiring add-on purchases
+• Credit-based pricing means expensive model usage (Claude Opus, GPT-4o) depletes included credits faster than standard models: heavy agent use on complex tasks can exhaust the monthly allowance before the billing cycle ends, requiring on-demand purchases.

-- ⚠Cloud-only architecture -- all AI requests route through Cursor's AWS infrastructure even when using your own API keys, which means code always leaves the local environment and may not satisfy strict data-residency requirements without Enterprise VPC routing
+• Cloud-only architecture: all AI requests route through Cursor's infrastructure even when using your own API keys, meaning code always leaves the local environment and may not satisfy strict data-residency requirements without the Enterprise plan.

 Technical Details